White House Expected To Provide Updates On Coronavirus Response

 The briefing comes a day after the White House recommended new guidelines to slow the spread of the coronavirus over the next 15 days, urging older Americans to stay home and asking all residents to avoid crowds of more 10 people and stop discretionary travel and eating out.

-President Trump, who said the spread of the novel coronavirus may not be contained until July or August, said, "whatever it takes, we're doing it."
+President Trump warned the spread of the novel coronavirus may not be contained until July or August and said, "Whatever it takes, we're doing it."

-Meanwhile, dozens of state and local officials are issuing sweeping orders closing school for millions of children, shutting down bars and restaurants and so-called social distancing measures, like mandating that residents stay indoors and work from home.
+Meanwhile, dozens of state and local officials are issuing sweeping orders that are closing school for millions of children, shutting down bars and restaurants, and discussing so-called social distancing measures, like mandating that residents stay indoors and work from home.

-The coronavirus pandemic has now infected more than 181,000 around the world.
+As of late Tuesday morning, the coronavirus pandemic has infected more than 185,000 people around the world.
 In the U.S., there have so far been more than 4,600 confirmed cases.

 With federal officials this week ramping up testing nationwide, public health experts say the prevalence of the virus in the U.S. is expected to get worse before it gets better, since testing in the country has until now been sparse.

-In Congress, the House sent late Monday a bill to address paid sick leave and testing to the Senate, which is expected to vote on the measure this week.
+In Congress, on late Monday, the House sent a bill to address paid sick leave and testing to the Senate, which is expected to vote on the measure this week.
 Earlier this month, Congress passed a roughly $8 billion package to address the response effort.

-Additionally, Senate Minority Leader Chuck Schumer proposed $750 billion to raise funding for unemployment insurance, coronavirus treatment and emergency childcare assistance.
+Additionally, Senate Minority Leader Chuck Schumer proposed $750 billion to raise funding for unemployment insurance, coronavirus treatment and emergency child care assistance.
 This spending measure is separate from the tax cuts the White House is seeking from Congress.

 Stocks have been battered during the crisis despite by efforts by central bankers to assuage investors.
-On Tuesday, Dow futures were up slightly, a day after they slid to one of their worst sessions ever, falling nearly 3,000 points.
-This despite the Federal Reserve taking emergency action late Sunday in cutting interest rates to nearly zero, a move not taken since the 2008 financial crisis.
+On Tuesday morning, the Dow was up, a day after the index slid to one of its worst sessions ever, falling nearly 3,000 points.
+This happened despite the Federal Reserve taking emergency action late Sunday in cutting interest rates to nearly zero, a move not taken since the 2008 financial crisis.

 Trump has spent weeks downplaying the virus and dismissing the suggestion that the U.S. economy is heading toward a dramatic slowdown, but on Monday, he conceded a recession could be on the horizon.